Edited by: Keri Stooksbury

 The Miami Centurion Lounge is one of the most popular lounges in American Express’ series of premium lounges for premium cardholders.
+Because I live in South Florida and have access to the Miami Centurion Lounge, courtesy of The Business Platinum Card® from American Express, I try to stop by every time I fly out of Miami International Airport (MIA).

-Here, we’ll look at what the lounge offers, how to access it, and how to make the most of your experience.
+We’ll look at what the lounge offers, how to access it, and how to make the most of your experience.

 Location of the Amex Centurion Lounge at MIA